Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Methodology

 and then fused into a single score

+This max fusion triggers when either stream provides strong evidence, while keeping the final score in the same robustly normalised scale.
 A percentile threshold is chosen from fused scores on the training and threshold splits:

-with target anomaly ratio $\rho \in (0,100)$.
-For evaluation, we apply the standard point-adjust procedure \cite{liu2023smoothing} to expand detections across labelled anomalous segments.
-This fused scoring rule ensures that amplitude/shape anomalies surface through elevated Energy, timing anomalies through elevated phase-mismatch, and mixed anomalies through joint elevation of both streams.
-The temperature $T$ further controls sharpness: larger $T$ concentrates $w$ on the most phase-consistent indices, which can shift Energy peaks slightly before or after an onset in overlapping windows.
+with target anomaly percentage $\rho \in (0,100)$.
+For evaluation, we apply the point-adjust procedure \cite{liu2023smoothing} to expand detections across labelled anomalous segments.
+This fused scoring rule ensures that amplitude or shape anomalies surface through elevated Energy, timing anomalies through elevated series-prior mismatch, and mixed anomalies through joint elevation of both streams.
+The inverse-temperature $\mathcal{T}$ further controls sharpness: larger $\mathcal{T}$ concentrates $w$ on the most series-prior consistent indices, which can shift Energy peaks slightly before or after an onset in overlapping windows.

 Figure~\ref{fig:dual_channels} illustrates how the Pi-Transformer reacts to different types of anomalies.
 Point, contextual, and collective anomalies show sharp increases in the Energy signal $e_i=w_ir_i$ because the series pathway has difficulty reconstructing them, while the mismatch $\Delta_i$ stays low.
 On the other hand, seasonal and trend anomalies disrupt the timing, causing the mismatch $\Delta_i$ to increase significantly at the breakpoint, even when $e_i$ is low.
-The combined score $f_i=\max(\widetilde e_i,\widetilde d_i)$ always exceeds the threshold across all five types.
+In these examples, the combined score $f_i=\max(\widetilde e_i,\widetilde d_i)$ exceeds the threshold across all five types.
 This means the Pi-Transformer detects both differences in amplitude and shape (through $e_i$) as well as timing and phase changes (through $\Delta_i$) in a cohesive way.

 Figure~\ref{fig:pitransattention} highlights a phase-breaking anomaly to show how the detection takes place.
 Here, the prior attention evolves smoothly, while the series attention reconfigures abruptly, producing a spike in mismatch $\Delta_i$.
-Alignment weights $w_i$ shift towards neighbouring phase-consistent indices, so Energy $e_i=w_ir_i$ rises immediately before the onset, where reconstruction error is high but alignment is not fully collapsed.
+Alignment weights $w_i$ shift towards neighbouring series-prior consistent indices, so Energy $e_i=w_ir_i$ rises immediately before the onset, where reconstruction error is high but alignment is not fully collapsed.
 At the exact breakpoint, Energy is often muted but the mismatch channel is active.
 As a result, the fused score climbs as soon as the anomaly enters the rolling window, ensuring timely and reliable detection.
 The full sequence of steps is summarised in Algorithm \ref{alg:inference}.